 If you're searching for (or designing) an engagement ring, the best place to start is diamond shape - do you love a classic shape like round or princess, an art deco aesthetic like asscher or emerald cut, an elongated shape like pear, marquise, or oval, or something completely outside the box like a hexagon, kite, or coffin cut?
 Overwhelmed yet?
-Keep reading for an overview on every diamond shape - why we love them + how to choose!
+Keep reading for all the types of diamonds cuts - why we love them + how to choose!

 Once you've narrowed down which shape(s) you like best, read our in-depth guide on that stone shape to learn the ins and outs of picking the biggest, most beautiful diamond in your budget for that particular diamond shape.